Photo by Flickr/Rach

 Whether your children are with you or at home, nursing mothers can go to disabled guest services and request a nursing room and you will be provided a private area to nurse or pump during your visit.
 Additionally, there are outlets in all restrooms if you are in a hurry or en-route to another panel.

-RELATED: If your family plans to extend your stay take a look at our San Diego Family Travel Tips for an enjoyable vacation!
+RELATED: If your family plans to extend your stay take a look at our Top 10 Things to Do in San Diego for an enjoyable vacation!

 Featured photo by: Shutterstock